Wonder when and if there’s a good time to pause your social media channels? Let’s dig into reasons for and against pausing your social media channels.

 When everyone else is talking about an important issue but your brand declines to get involved, you may risk raising eyebrows.

-How are our peers responding to the situation?
+How are our peers responding to the situation or event?

 Other brands in your industry or area may be just as unsure as you are.
 Yet checking to see how they’re approaching the situation can help you gauge its importance and guide your response.